Namibia - Africa

 • Keep evenings flexible

-A stronger first route in Windhoek usually means one named anchor like Civic-center and craft-market logic plus a nearby district block in Central, Old town, and Riverside, instead of trying to collect every highlight in one day.
+A stronger first route in Windhoek usually means one named anchor like Independence Memorial Museum plus a nearby district block in Windhoek city center, Windhoek main arrival area, and Windhoek evening base area, instead of trying to collect every highlight in one day.

 Evenings in Windhoek are often the most memorable part of the trip.
 Keep them flexible so you can follow the vibe, whether that is a riverside walk, a casual dinner, or a local market.